-We are just over a week out from the 2022 Superior Fall Trail Race.
+We are about a week-and-a-half out from the 31st Annual Superior Fall Trail Race.
 325+ volunteers are coming together to put on this year’s race.
-We are thrilled have 945 registered runners from 5 countries, 39 states and 202 Minnesota cities.
+We are thrilled have 942 registered runners from 3 countries, 35 states and 196 Minnesota cities – thank you all for joining us!

 If You Can No Longer Run:

-If for any reason you will not be running the race (we love you and we will miss you), there is no need to contact us to let us know – we will know you are not starting when you do not pick up your race number.
+If you are no longer running there is no need to contact us.
+We will know you are not starting the race when you do not pick up your race number.

-NOW is also the time to review all of the information on the website again, so you are as prepared as possible come race day.
-I cannot stress enough how important it is to review the information associated with the distance you are running (links below) along with taking the time to review other important sections of the website.
+NOW is the time to review all of the information on the event website again, so you are as prepared as possible come race day.
+We cannot stress enough how important it is to review the information associated with the distance you are running along with taking the time to review other important sections of the website.

 100 Mile Info: https://www.superiorfalltrailrace.com/100-mile-info/